 - The Garden

-Animalia Kingdom will be a pet - friendly area with doggie day care available.
-Pets are still not allowed in other areas of Earth Day at Idlewild Park.
+About Pets at Earth Day - Animalia Kingdom will be a pet - friendly area with doggie day care available.
+You will find numerous dogs and cats available for adoption and educational booths on different animal organizations in our area.
+Pets are not allowed in other areas of Earth Day at Idlewild Park.

-Earth Day in Reno is a popular event that draws a big crowd.
+Transportation and Parking for Earth Day - Earth Day in Reno is a popular event that draws a big crowd.
 Parking in and around Idlewild Park is limited, so be sure to leave yourselves plenty of time to find a parking slot and walk to the event.
 Carpooling with friends is a good idea and in keeping with the Earth Day theme.
-For more information, refer to "Parking in Downtown Reno."
+There are other ways to get to Idlewild park as well - walking and bicycling.
+For more area parking information, refer to "Parking in Downtown Reno."

 Earth Week at the University of Nevada, Reno

-- Dumpster Dive with trash collected throughout the University.
+- Dumpster Dive with trash collected from a University dumpster

-- Local food and farming information from Urban Roots and River School, select items available for purchase.
+- Local food and farming information from Urban Roots and River School

 Tahoe Truckee Earth Day Festival at Squaw Valley

-Saturday, April 20 - The Tahoe Truckee Earth Day Festival will be at the Village at Squaw Valley USA, from 11 a.m. to 5 p.m.
+Saturday, April 19, 2014 - The Tahoe Truckee Earth Day Festival will be at the Village at Squaw Valley USA, from 11 a.m. to 5 p.m.
 A free e-waste collection event will begin at 10 a.m. in the Village parking lot.
-This free event will feature science experiments for kids from The Science Wizard, entertainment featuring The Sierra Drifters, Sneaky Creatures, and the Envirolution Trashion Show.
-The largest environmental event in the region, The Tahoe Truckee Earth Day Festival provides an opportunity to learn about recycling, composting, alternative energy, sustainability, watershed and forest health, and reducing our carbon footprint.
+This free event will feature science experiments for kids from The Science Wizard, entertainment featuring Drop Theory, Asha Dancers, Sneaky Pete and the Secret Weapons, and the Envirolution Trashion Show.
+The largest environmental event in the region, the Tahoe Truckee Earth Day Festival provides an opportunity to learn about recycling, composting, alternative energy, sustainability, watershed and forest health, and reducing our carbon footprint.
 The event schedule will show you what's happening and when.

-Part of the Tahoe Truckee Earth Day Festival is a free e-waste collection event for area residents in the parking lot of the Village at Squaw Valley USA.
+Part of the Tahoe Truckee Earth Day Festival is a free recycling collection event for area residents in the parking lot of the Village at Squaw Valley USA.
 This is not a free-for-all.
-Be sure to read the list of accepted items (and those not accepted) before hauling your old electronics and other stuff to the event.
-Collection will be from 10 a.m. to 2 p.m. on Saturday, April 20.
+Be sure to read the list of accepted items (and those not accepted) before hauling your old stuff to the event.
+For example, tires and electronic waste (except household batteries) will not be accepted.
 For more information, call (530) 582-2909.
-Tahoe SAFE Alliance will also be there collecting old cell phones to support their programs.

 Tahoe Area Regional Transit (T.A.R.T.) will be offering free, round-trip festival transportation from North Lake Tahoe, Incline Village and Truckee.